General Regulations

 Prior to coordination, Contestants’ solutions are assessed by Leaders and Deputy Leaders, and, independently, by Coordinators, in accordance with the marking schemes approved by the Jury.

-Each coordination session involves two Coordinators provided by the Host Organisation and representatives of the relevant country.
+Each coordination session involves two Coordinators provided by the Host Organization and representatives of the relevant country.
 Two representatives, normally the Leader and Deputy Leader, are permitted to participate actively in any one session.
 With the approval of the Coordinators, one further representative may be present to observe the coordination process but cannot take any active part in it.

 The Leader and the designated Coordinators should agree on the scores for each Contestant.
 These scores are recorded on official forms and signed by the Leader and the Coordinators.
-If the Leader and the Coordinators fail to agree on a score for a Contestant, the matter is first referred to the Problem Captain for that problem, provided by the Host Organisation.
+If the Leader and the Coordinators fail to agree on a score for a Contestant, the matter is first referred to the Problem Captain for that problem, provided by the Host Organization.
 If there is still no agreement, the matter is referred to the Chief Coordinator.
 If the Leader and Chief Coordinator then fail to agree on a score, the Chief Coordinator reports the matter to the Jury with a recommendation as to what the score should be.
 The Jury then determines the final score.

 For each problem, solutions by Contestants from the Host Country are coordinated by the Leader and Deputy Leader of the country that submitted the problem, with the assistance of the Problem Captain for that problem.